JuliaLang/julia/doc/src/devdocs/llvm-passes.md

 * Class Name: `MultiVersioningPass`
 * Opt Name: `module(JuliaMultiVersioning)`

 This pass performs modifications to a module to create functions that are optimized for running on different architectures (see sysimg.md and pkgimg.md for more details).
 Implementation-wise, it clones functions and applies different target-specific attributes to them to allow the optimizer to use advanced features such as vectorization and instruction scheduling for that platform.
 It also creates some infrastructure to enable the Julia image loader to select the appropriate version of the function to call based on the architecture the loader is running on.
-The target-specific attributes are controlled by the `JULIA_CPU_TARGET` environment variable.
+The target-specific attributes are controlled by the `julia.mv.specs` module flag, which during compilation is derived from the `JULIA_CPU_TARGET` environment variable.
+The pass must also be enabled by providing a `julia.mv.enable` module flag with a value of 1.

 !!! warning